 - After clicking OK, you should see the new name appear everywhere in the script

-Here is a link to a recently released YouTube video tutorial which shows the same:
+Here is a YouTube video tutorial which demonstrates this feature.

 - Select the string (including the quotes) you want to convert into a variable

 - Right-click, and from the context menu select Refactoring | Extract Local Variable…

 - In the ‘Extract Local Variable’ dialogue check the option ‘Also replace duplicates’